stendahls/Yggdrasil/README.md

     .awaitAll()
 ```

-To retrieve only the results of successful task `.awaitAllResults()` can be used in combination with a compactMap.
+To handle errors on a case to case basis a set of tasks can be executed via `.awaitAllResults()` and then be handled or filtered, f.eg. via compactMap.
+To handle the result or error of an task call `unpack()` on the `TaskResult` struct retrieved from the `.awaitAllResults()` call.

 ```swift
 let iconImages = try (0..<10)